inancgumus/learngo/02-write-your-first-program/questions/03-run-your-first-program/README.md

 >

-## Which directory `go run` puts the compiled code into?
-1. The same directory where you call `go run`
-2. $GOPATH/src directory
-3. $GOPATH/pkg directory
-4. Into a temporary directory. *CORRECT*

-## Which one below is true for runtime?
+## Which is true for runtime?
 1. It happens when your program starts running on a computer *CORRECT*
 2. It happens while your program is being compiled

-## Which one below is true for the compile-time?
+## Which is true for the compile-time?
 1. It happens when your program starts running on a computer
 2. It happens while your program is being compiled  *CORRECT*

-## In which stage your program can print a message to the console?
+## When can a Go program print a message to the console?
 1. While it's being compiled.
 2. While it runs (after compile-time). *CORRECT*
 3. While it runs (inside the compile-time).